Pastoral Care

 Pastoral Care at St Andrew’s is pro-active rather than reactionary and every child is cared for.
 The Head of Pastoral Care oversees the school’s Pastoral Leadership and Welfare Management Teams, which prioritises the wellbeing of every child.

-The Pastoral Leadership Team includes the Heads of Pre-Prep, Juniors, Middles and Seniors, Heads of Boarding, Well-being and Learning Support, Senior Nurse, Headmaster, Tutors, Listeners and each year group Head who look strategically at Pastoral Care across the whole school.
+The Pastoral Leadership Team includes the Deputy Head; Heads of Pre Prep, Juniors, Middles and Seniors; Head of Boarding; Head of Wellbeing; Head of Learning Support; School Counsellor and School Nurse who look strategically at Pastoral Care across the whole school, as well as meeting to discuss pupils.

 Children in Years 3 and 4, who make up the Junior Department, continue to have a Class Teacher in a similar fashion to the Pre-Prep and that Class Teacher, with the support of the Head of Juniors, will take principal responsibility for the pastoral care of their children.
 From Year 5, children are looked after by their Form Tutor.
 The tutor system forms a vital link between the family and the school.
 The role of the Form Tutor is to encourage their tutees in academic and pastoral matters, so parents can be confident that there is a dedicated adult who takes a personal interest in their child’s wellbeing.
 Form Teachers and Tutors are readily available to talk to you about any aspects of school life.